Switch Mode

 The Seeker must have either already died early on or was still stubbornly lying low.
 Either way, it was clear he wouldn’t be of any help.

-First, he checked his balance.
-After buying the quest item, the ‘Withered Fish,’ he’d have about fifty thousand won left.
+First, I checked my balance.
+After buying the quest item, the ‘Withered Fish,’ I’d have about fifty thousand won left.

 ‘My mind’s so fried I’m seriously considering everything…’

-He shook his head furiously.
+I shook my head violently.
 No loans.
-Absolutely no loans.
+No freaking loans.

 [System]: The murderer has found a clue about you.
 (4/5)